 Most people often confuse mouse-tracking heatmaps with eye-tracking heatmaps.
 This software does not rely on mouse cursors to highlight the website’s usability but on where the eyeballs are looking at any given moment.

-This fact is something that you can capitalize on.
-A great example is when you showcase high-yield dividend stocks, you can add details that investors care about, such as market cap, dividend yield, and annual payouts, to the top left corner.
+This fact is something you can capitalize on.
+A great example is when you showcase high-yield dividend stocks, you can add details investors care about, such as market cap, dividend yield, and annual payouts, to the top left corner.

-You can use eye-tracking heatmaps to:
+You can use eye-tracking heatmap tools to:

 - Highlight where visitors are looking at most on your website pages for information.